Nogitsune101/chatterbox/README.md

 # Planning #
 During the planning phase I took the initial requirements and determined that the finished product would be a golang based backend that uses websockets and could be compiled into a secure portable chat server.
 I should note that while the plan is to ultimately finish this application.
 Below is a breakdown on the project milestones and the application you are getting now:

-- Milestone 1 - Meet the requirements of the test
+- Milestone 1 - Meet the requirements of the test (complete)
-- Milestone 2 - Add direct messaging / chat features (currently what I'm turning in)
+- Milestone 2 - Add direct messaging / chat features (complete)
-- Milestone 3 - Add authentication / security
+- Milestone 3 - Add authentication / security (pending)
-- Milestone 4 - Add component that takes server assets and converts them to golang resources so they can be compiled directly into the executable making the app portable
+- Milestone 4 - Add component that takes server assets and converts them to golang resources so they can be compiled directly into the executable making the app portable (complete)
-- Release - Testing / Bug fixes / refactoring / polish
+- Release - Testing / Bug fixes / refactoring / polish (pending)

 I decided to use golang / pure javascript (ES6) as my base for several reasons:
 - golang is so strict that it is less prone to bugs